You’ve just found a new, fleshy growth around your genitals… could this be HPV?

 First, it is important to understand whether you have genital warts or something else.

 What are Genital Warts?

-Genital warts are soft, fleshy, cauliflower-like growths that can grow in genital areas including the anus and penis.
-These warts can be painful, itchy, annoying, and, worst of all, highly persistent.
+Genital warts tend to be soft, fleshy, cauliflower-like growths that can grow in areas including the vulva, vagina, anus, scrotum, and penis.
+The warts can be itchy, annoying, and persistent, but are rarely painful.

 How are they Transmitted?

-Even without symptoms, like visible warts, you can transmit HPV to your sexual partner.
+You may never show symptoms.
+Even without symptoms like visible warts, you can transmit HPV to your sexual partner.

 How do I get checked?

-If you suspect you might have warts around your genitals or anus, seek a medical professional, a nurse or medical doctor, sooner rather than later.
-Some other STIs such as herpes or syphilis can also present similarly to genital warts and need to be treated.
-It could also just be a mole, ingrown hair, hemorrhoid, or skin tag, which are relatively harmless.
+If you suspect you might have warts around your genitals or anus, seek advice from a medical professional, nurse or a medical doctor.
+Other STIs such as herpes or syphilis can also present similarly to genital warts and may need to be treated.
+What you’re seeing could also just be a mole, ingrown hair, hemorrhoid, or skin tag, all of which are relatively harmless.

 How is HPV Related?

 All warts, including genital warts, are caused by strains of the HPV family.
 Warts found on your genitals are caused by a different strain than the ones on other parts of your body, like your hands or feet.